woodstone121/DeepCore/_posts/2017-07-20-Track_GIS_Technician_Work_with_ELK_part2.md

 =======
 In this section, you successfully synced the data from your Postgres database into your Elasticsearch index.
 New data is being re-ingested into Elasticsearch every minute (or however long you specified) via Logstash, and the ES index reflects a near real-time account of the work that your digitizers are collecting.

-Next, we'll look into how Kibana can take the data in Elasticsearch and visualize the data.
+In the final section, we'll look at how Kibana can take the data in Elasticsearch and visualize the data in really neat ways.